writethedocs/www/docs/conf/na/2016/index.rst

 Organizers
 ----------

-Write the Docs is put on by the following lovely group of folks:
+Write the Docs NA is put on by the following lovely group of folks:

 -  `Kelly O'Brien <https://twitter.com/OBrienEditorial>`__
 -  `Jennifer Rondeau <https://twitter.com/bradamante>`__